Dental Implants in Syosset, NY

 The dental implant itself is a titanium post that is implanted into the jaw where the root used to be.
 A small piece called an abutment is attached to the implant.
 The abutment is used to anchor an individual crown, a bridge, or a full or partial denture.

-Patients from across Long Island travel to our Woodbury, NY practice for dental implants.
+Patients from across Long Island travel to our Syosset, NY practice for dental implants.
 Dr. Barkoff and Dr. Asheld have both received extensive training in implant dentistry and prosthetics, a unique set of skills that allows them to create beautiful restorations that look and function just like your natural teeth.

 Single Tooth Dental Implants